 White River State Park

-Located in downtown Indianapolis, White River State Park is on both sides of the White River and is 267 acres in size.
-Home to the Indianapolis Zoo, Eiteljorg Museum, Indiana State Museum, Victory Field along with many memorials.
-Find lots of green space for playing and picnicking along with trails and walkways.
+Located in downtown Indianapolis, White River State Park spans both sides of the White River and is 267 acres in size.
+It is home to the Indianapolis Zoo, Eiteljorg Museum, Indiana State Museum, Victory Field, and many memorials.
+Find green space for playing and picnicking, along with trails and walkways.

 Mammoth Cave Planning Guide